Your shopping cart is currently empty.

 Depending on the location and the climatic situation, more frequent watering may be necessary than in previous years.

-Young sycamore trees need to be watered regularly to help them take root.
-Fully grown trees usually do not need to be watered, but it is recommended to water them at least once a week during dry periods.
+Young sycamore maple trees require regular watering to support root development.
+Mature trees generally do not need watering, however, it is advisable to water them at least once a week during dry periods.

-Signs of drought stress are limp, drooping leaves, weak young branches, discolored or drying leaves.
-When these signs appear, it is time to water the tree.
+Signs of drought stress include limp, drooping leaves, weak young branches, and leaves that are discolored or drying out.
+At the latest when these signs appear, it's time to water the tree.

 The water requirement of a sycamore maple depends on several factors, such as the length of the dry period and the condition of the tree.
 As a general rule, young trees require 75 to 100 liters and older trees 150 to 200 liters per watering.